 In 1918, when mentioned in the Waynesburg Republican obituary of his brother Albert, he made his home in Uniontown.

 At the age of 73 and retired in the spring of 1920, Jackson was consumed over some unknown malady.
 Putting a gun to his head in the afternoon of April 15, 1920, he pulled the trigger and was instantly killed.
 Burial was in Oak Grove Cemetery in Uniontown.
 Son Laurence O. Hinerman was the informant for the official Pennsylvania death certificate.

-Son Oscar F. Hinerman was an oil driller.
+Son Oscar F. Hinerman (1880- ? ) was born in October 1880.
+He an oil driller.
 He lived and worked in Uniontown, until about 1954, when he moved to Tulsa, Oklahoma.

-Son Lawrence O. (or "Laurence") Hinerman ( ? -1964) was a printer in the Uniontown area for the Fayette Publishing Company.
+Son Lawrence O. (or "Laurence") Hinerman (1891-1964) was born in Feb.
+1891. he was a printer in the Uniontown area for the Fayette Publishing Company.
 He was married twice.
 His first wife, Bessie Echard, died at age 32 on July 13, 1919.
 After three years as a widower, he wed again in July 1922 to Nellie C. LaClair.
+His address in 1923 was 71 Dawson Avenue in Uniontown.
 He died in Tulsa on Feb.
 6, 1964.

 ~ Son Nelson Hinerman ~